jojokarlin/Git_DRI_Jan_2017/5_gitAction.md

 This stages the file to be tracked, and prepares it to be committed.

+'git add --all' adds all files if you have many to be tracked.

 ## Git Commit

 Use the command:

 `git commit -a`

-`-a` commits all files that have been added.
-A text editor will then open up and prompt you to enter a description of changes.
-Be concise!
-For Nano, press `^O` to save, hit `enter`, and then `^x` to exit.
+`-a` commits all files that have been added. ~~A text editor will then open up and prompt you to enter a description of changes.~~ Be concise!

 You can also type: